This exercise builds on the previous exercises where you fitted a

 # Looking at the homogeneity of variance assumption (Residuals vs

-# Fitted and Scale-Location plot),
+# Fitted and Scale-Location plot), the residuals vs fitted plot shows

 # The observations with the highest leverage don't appear to be overly